ocean-data-challenges/2024_DC_WOC-ESA/README.md

 ## Download the data

-The data are hosted and can be accessed on the MEOM server opendap [here](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/MEOM/OCEAN_DATA_CHALLENGES/2023a_SSH_mapping_OSE/catalog.html).
-The disk space needed to locally download the full dataset (for the reconstruction experiment, the independant evaluation and the comparison) is approximately 33Go.
-The comparison data is by far the heaviest with approximately 26Go.
+The data are hosted and can be accessed on the MEOM server opendap [here](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/MEOM/OCEAN_DATA_CHALLENGES/2024_DC_WOC-ESA/catalog.html).

 ### DC - Mediterranean Sea